-BRIVIACT® (brivaracetam) CV is a prescription medicine that can be used to treat partial-onset seizures in people 4 years of age and older with epilepsy.
+BRIVIACT® (brivaracetam) CV is a prescription medicine that can be used to treat partial-onset seizures in people 1 month of age and older.
 In clinical studies, patients who added BRIVIACT to their current antiepileptic treatment had fewer partial-onset seizures compared to patients who were taking a placebo and their current medicine(s).
 This means that BRIVIACT may provide you with additional seizure control without the need to switch from your current treatment.

 Can I afford to take more than one medicine?

-*Eligibility Criteria & Terms: This savings card is not valid for use by patients who are covered by any federal or state funded healthcare program (including, but not limited to, Medicare [Part D and Medigap], Medicaid, any state pharmaceutical assistance program, TRICARE, VA, or DoD).
+*Eligibility Criteria and Terms: This savings card is not valid for use by patients who are covered by any federally funded or state-funded healthcare program (including, but not limited to, Medicare [Part D and Medigap], Medicaid, any state pharmaceutical assistance program, TRICARE, VA, or DoD).
 This is not an insurance card.

 I'm concerned about additional side effects

-It's important to be aware of the benefit and risks of any medicine that your are taking.
+It's important to be aware of the benefit and risks of any medicine that you are taking.
 BRIVIACT may cause serious side effects including: